 Educational versus adversarial processes

-Many institutions emphasize in their written policies that the disciplinary process is meant to be an educational one, not an adversarial one.
-But with students facing sanctions as serious as expulsion, and with alleged facts in dispute, many of the cases that institutions adjudicate are necessarily adversarial.
+Many institutions emphasize in their written policies that the disciplinary process is meant to be “educational”, not “adversarial.”
+But with students facing sanctions as serious as expulsion, with alleged facts in dispute, and with some underlying offenses also constituting criminal behavior, many of the cases institutions adjudicate are necessarily adversarial.
 To characterize the process as merely “educational” is to ignore the very serious impact that the outcomes can have on students’ lives.
 Indeed, in response to a University of Notre Dame administrator’s testimony that the university’s sexual misconduct adjudication process was an “educational” process (and thus that important procedural safeguards were unnecessary), a federal judge in Indiana put it bluntly: “This testimony is not credible.
 Being thrown out of school, not being permitted to graduate and forfeiting a semester’s worth of tuition is ‘punishment’ in any reasonable sense of that term.”
 Doe v.
 University of Notre Dame, 2017 U.S. Dist.
-LEXIS 69645, at *34–35 (N.D.
+LEXIS 69645, at *34-35 (N.D.
 Ind.
 May 8, 2017).

-Moreover, “adversarial” exchanges may be necessary in order for fact-finders to determine which of two competing factual narratives is more truthful.
-Finally, the presumption that all students accused of misconduct have a lesson to learn from the process makes sense only if one is presuming that the student is guilty of some sort of wrongdoing.
-In order to maintain a presumption of innocence in practice, institutions must acknowledge the inherently adversarial nature of any case where the accused student does not admit responsibility.
+Moreover, unavoidably “adversarial” exchanges may be necessary in order for fact-finders to determine which of two competing factual narratives is more accurate.
+As the court explained in Baum, “adversarial questioning” is of critical importance “because it does more than uncover inconsistencies—it ‘takes aim at credibility like no other procedural device.’”
+Finally, the presumption that all students accused of misconduct have a lesson to learn from the process – thus rendering it “educational” – makes sense only if one begins with the presumption that every accused student is guilty of at least some sort of wrongdoing.
+If not, the argument that hearings are “educational” amounts to the unconscionable argument that being forced to defend one’s self from erroneous or unjust accusations may be a legitimate part of an institution’s educational experience.
+In order to maintain a presumption of innocence in practice, therefore, institutions must acknowledge the inherently adversarial nature of any case where the accused student does not admit responsibility.

 A few institutions do, however, understand what the aim of disciplinary procedures should be.
 The University of Rochester, for example, states: “The purpose of a formal conduct hearing is to determine the truth about a respondent’s alleged misconduct.”
 The safeguards sought for this report further exactly this purpose.